ih64/4U1543/README.md

 First, ensure that you have followed the instructions above in fileListing.py to create data structures for the J and H flats and images.
 We will rely on them in this section.

 Once that is sorted out, start up python and read in the H or J filelisting, and pass it to the sameDate function.
+The sameDate function accepts two arguments, the first is a pandas dataframe read in from either HrawList.pkl or JrawList.pkl.
+The second is the filter you are working on, either 'J' or 'H'.
+The second argument is used to ensure we look up appropriate irflats.

+I'll show you a few examples with some typical command sequences to use after starting up python.

 For example, to run all the raw J data trhough and process, align, and combine all dither positions taken on the same night
 ```python